Skip to main content

 Performance

 Disk data is streamed from Promox to Comet.
 This means a large amount of traffic takes place over the internal network.
-For the best performance, Comet Backup should be installed as a VM on the same Proxmox cluster and/or specific host that it is backing up.
+For the best performance, Comet Backup should be installed as a VM on the same Proxmox VE cluster and/or specific host that it is backing up.

 You can choose how many VMs Comet backs up at a time.
 Backing up multiple VMs at a time may increase performance.